RawNet: Fast End-to-End Neural Vocoder: RawNet

-The coder network is used for feature extraction.
-The main components of the network are stacked convolutional layers, dense layers and GRU layers, as shown in the upper part of figure ~\ref{fig:rawnet_fig}.
-By stacking multiple convolutional layers, the network can learn the high-level representation through a serious of lower-level filters.
-The convolutional architecture we used is similar to the convolutional network proposed in \cite{soundnet}, which is used to learn the sound representation.
-By extending the network with GRU and dense layer, we empower the model with the ability to capture long-term relationship.
+The coder network is used for automatic feature extraction from the raw waveform.
+The main components of the network are stacked convolutional layers, dense layers, and GRU layers, as shown in the upper part of figure ~\ref{fig:rawnet_fig}.
+The coder network learns the high-level audio representation through a series of lower-level filters by stacking multiple convolutional layers.
+The convolutional layer is similar to the one proposed in \cite{soundnet}, which is used to learn the sound representation.
+To better preserve the time-serious nature of the extracted features, we replaced them with causal convolutional layers.
+By extending the network with GRU and dense layers, we empower the model with the ability to capture the long-term relationship.

-Since sound can vary in temporal length, the coder network has to handle inputs with variable lengths.
-It can be done by control the stride step in the convolutional layers, and the pooling size of pooling layers.
-As convolutional layers are invariant to location, we can convolve each layer to control the output length.
-Consequently, the frame size of the learned acoustic features are only determined by the convolutional and pooling layers.
+Given different audios varying in temporal length, the coder network is expected to convert the samples in time domains into frame sequences in the frequent-like space.
+To get the desired frame number and window size, we control the stride step in the convolutional layers and the pooling size of the pooling layers.
+As convolutional layers are invariant to location, we convolve multiple layers to control the output length.
+Consequently, the learned acoustic features' frame size is only determined by the convolutional and pooling layers.